CloudCannon/documentation/_editing/5_front_matter.md

 Shows as a select box.

 #### Usage
-There's two ways of populating data in the select box.
+There are two ways to populate data in the select box.

 The first is to add an array to `_config.yml`: